mamba-org/quetz/README.md

 mamba install quetz-client
 ```

 To run the upload, you need to set environment variables for the quetz API key (which authenticates you) and the quetz server URL.
-As we passed the `--dev` flag, a testing API key can be found in quetz's output which you can use for this example.
+As we passed the `--dev` flag to quetz, a testing API key can be found in quetz's output which you can use for this example.

 ```bash
 export QUETZ_API_KEY=E_KaBFstCKI9hTdPM7DQq56GglRHf2HW7tQtq6si370